jacksonh1/slim_conservation_orthogroup_generation/README.md

 # Usage

 There are two main ways to use this pipeline: <br>
-1. generate ortholog groups for a small number of query proteins from a table
+1. generate ortholog groups for a small number of query proteins
 2. generate ortholog groups for every protein in a organism's proteome

-example for choosing levels: https://www.orthodb.org/?query=pcare

 # brief explanation of the orthoDB data
 You can view the readme file that comes with the orthoDB download for more information. <br>
 The data is organized using some internal id numbers. <br>
-Here is a brief explanation of the ids and how I've refered to them in the code.
+Here is a brief explanation of the ids and how I've refered to them in the code:
 - **odb_gene_id**: An internal orthoDB id.
 It defines a specific protein sequence in the database.
 The sequences in the fasta file have the orthoDB id as the sequence id.
 It is not consistent across versions of orthoDB.
   - example: `9606_0:001c7b`
   - odb_gene_id's are mapped to a variety of other ids corresponding to outside databases (e.g. uniprot, ensembl, etc.) or they were downloaded from some database and have a corresponding id.
 This information is stored in the `odb11v0_gene_xrefs.tab`/`odb11v0_genes.tab` files.